Paul Ehrlich and Ludwig Darmstaedter Prize

-The Paul Ehrlich and Ludwig Darmstaedter Prize is an annual award bestowed by the Paul Ehrlich Foundation since 1952 for investigations in medicine.
-It carries a prize money of 120,000 Euro.
-The prize awarding ceremony is traditionally held on March 14, the birthday of Nobel laureate Paul Ehrlich, in the St. Paul's Church, Frankfurt am Main.
+The Paul Ehrlich and Ludwig Darmstaedter Prize is an annual award bestowed by the Paul Ehrlich Foundation since 1952 for research in medicine.
+It carries a monetary prize of 120,000 Euro.
+The prize ceremony is traditionally held on the 14th of March, the birthday of Nobel laureate Paul Ehrlich, in St. Paul's Church, Frankfurt am Main.

-Researchers from worldwide are awarded in the following fields of medicine: Immunology, Cancer research, Haematology, Microbiology and experimental and clinical Chemotherapy.
+Researchers from countries worldwide are awarded in the following fields of medicine: Immunology, Cancer research, Haematology, Microbiology and experimental and clinical Chemotherapy.

-It is one of the highest endowed and internationally most distinguished awards in medicine in Germany.
+The prize is one of the highest endowed and internationally distinguished awards in medicine that is based in Germany.

-Some of the prize winners were later awarded the Nobel Prize.